 Can volumetric weight be avoided?

 To some degree, yes, volumetric weight can be avoided or at least reduced.
 First, try making your package as small as possible.
-Fulfillment companies that help sellers manage their shipments often provide packaging services to maximize the space and reduce shipping costs.
+Ecommerce fulfillment companies (also referred to as 3PLs) that help sellers manage their shipments often provide packaging services to maximize the space and reduce shipping costs.
 Commonly they’ll remove a product from its original box then repackage it to better utilize the space.

 Second, you can opt for an alternative service that has a more advantageous volumetric divisor.